mmistakes/made-mistakes-jekyll/_posts/2012-10-26-ncfc-mad-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @NCFC_Mad"
+title: "Sports cap in a gray room"
 description: "PaperFaces portrait of @NCFC_Mad drawn with Paper by 53 on an iPad."
 image: paperfaces-ncfc-mad-twitter-lg
 thumb: paperfaces-ncfc-mad-twitter-150.jpg